rajmeetsng/Tomato_flowers_for_Pollination/README.md

 ## Features

 - Efficient and accurate object detection using YOLOv8.
-- Support for custom datasets and pre-trained models.
-- Easy-to-use training and inference scripts.
 - Real-time inference on video streams or image directories.

 ## Table of Contents